gchure/phd/src/chapter_04/section_05_experimental_design.md

-carbon source or the temperature of the growth medium, significantly alters the physiological state of the cell, triggering the reallocation of resources to prioritize expression of ribosome-associated genes. @Eq:foldchange_simple has no explicit dependence on the available carbon source but does depend on the temperature through the energetic parameters $\Delta\varepsilon_{R}$ and
+carbon source or the temperature of the growth medium, significantly alters the physiological state of the cell, triggering the reallocation of resources to prioritize expression of ribosome-associated genes. @Eq:foldchange_simple has no explicit dependence on the available carbon source,  but does depend on the temperature through the energetic parameters $\Delta\varepsilon_{R}$ and
 $\Delta\varepsilon_{AI}$ which are defined relative to the thermal energy,
 $k_BT$.
 With this parametric knowledge, we are able to draw quantitative